5jt/dyalog-cookbook/manuscript/10_documentation.md

 When you scroll down (or click at "Exit" in the top-left corner) then you get to the part of the document where `EXIT` is documented:

 ![Browsing the revised MyApp namespace](images/adoc_myapp_03.jpg)

+#### ADOC_Doc

+There is one more reserved name: `ADOC_Doc`.
+This is useful when you want to document an unscripted (ordinary) namespace.
+Just add a niladic function that returns no or a shy result with comments.
+Those comments are processed in exactly the same way leading comments in scripts are processed.

 That will do for now.